So, You Think You Love Horses?

 Physical Ride

-[Ride Descriptor] This term is commonly banteed about, but as far as I can find no one has tried to expressly define it.
+[Ride Descriptor] This term is commonly bantered about, but as far as I can find no one has tried to expressly define it.
 I suppose that when you get off your horse and say, "Wow, that was a physical ride," then you have had one.
 What it describes is a ride that was great exercise for man and beast and a satisfactory performance by the horse, successfully meeting such challenges as might have occurred.
 In short, it was a positive experience that was both exhilarating and challenging to the rider.
 However, the last thing a novice rider wants is a physical ride.

 -